ibm-cloud-docs/hs-crypto/uko-key-states.md

 ## Monitoring for lifecycle changes
 {: #uko-monitor-lifecycle-changes}

-After you add a managed key to the service, use the {{site.data.keyword.cloud_notm}} UI or the {{site.data.keyword.uko_full_notm}} API to view your key's transition history and configuration.
+After you add a managed key to the service, use the {{site.data.keyword.cloud_notm}} UI or the {{site.data.keyword.uko_full_notm}} to view your key's transition history and configuration.

 For audit purposes, you can also monitor the activity trail for a managed key by integrating {{site.data.keyword.hscrypto}} with the [{{site.data.keyword.at_full_notm}}](/docs/activity-tracker?topic=activity-tracker-getting-started){: external}.
 After both services are provisioned and running, activity events are generated and automatically collected in an {{site.data.keyword.at_full_notm}} log when you perform actions on keys in {{site.data.keyword.hscrypto}}.